 Shoes with Recycled Rubber Soles and Plant-based Uppers - Indosole

 Fair-trade Handmade Clutches and Shoes - The Root Collective**

 Shoes and Accessories - Nisolo**

 **Not sure how "clean" the leather being used here is.
-I am still looking for responsibly made and nice looking leather shoes, where the tanning process isn't grossly toxic, and the shoes look wearable.
-I will update this post when I find more resources.
-Please feel free to share some in the comments section if you have a store or two that you like.
+I am still looking for responsibly made and nice looking leather shoes, where the tanning process isn't too toxic, and the shoes look somewhat fashionable.
+Please feel free to share about the ethical and sustainable stores and companies you like to purchase from.

 *Check the metal hangers before purchasing - Some are thinner than others and some contain little plastic bits at the very top.
 We use the wooden ones at home.